ullibniss/INNO-Networks-Engineering/INR_3rd_lab_Fedorov_Alexey.md

 ## 3.c Test the Fault Tolerance by stopping one of the cables and see if you have any downtime.

-Let's test Fault Tolerance.
-Firstly I will start ping, then i will disconnect one wire.
+Let's test fault tolerance.
+Firstly, I will start a ping, then I will disconnect one wire.

-I disconnected `Web e1` <-> `External e4` and `External e3` <-> 'Router ether5'.
+I disconnected `Web e1` <-> `External e4` and `External e3` <-> `Router ether5`.

 ![Screenshot from 2025-02-28 08-01-13](https://github.com/user-attachments/assets/105a9dc2-506d-4f0c-9dfa-f6a46ff9155f)

 ![image](https://github.com/user-attachments/assets/4fd7a537-4eea-4d79-a144-5b835425177c)

-Everyting works correct!
-After disconnection, all traffic went through first connection.
-Moreover, there were no packet loss!
+Everything works correctly!
+After the disconnection, all traffic went through the first connection.
+Moreover, there was no packet loss!

 # References